HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 ```

 Dhcpy6d allows to update DNS dynamically with **dns_update**.
 This works at the moment only with Bind DNS, but might be extended to others, maybe via call of an external command.
+Here the general settings like which server and credentials are to be used.
+Details like updates zones belong to address configuration.

 ```ini
 dns_update = yes